Frequently Asked Questions

 Parking around the Garden on public streets is limited and metered.

-NOTE: There is no ability to directly access the Garden or the adjacent Clarke Park by car or motorcycle.
+NOTE: There is no ability to directly access the Garden or the adjacent Clark Park by car or motorcycle.

 Are there toilets (or water) in the Garden?

-The closest public toilet is in Quibaree Park, located at the bottom of the Lavender Crescent steps adjacent to the Garden.
+The closest public toilet is in Quibaree Park, located at the bottom of the Walker Street steps adjacent to the Garden.
 Whilst this is an accessible facility, the quickest way to the facility requires use of the stairs.

-An alternate route with limited stairs can be accessed via Railway Avenue.
+An alternate route with limited stairs can be accessed via Lavender Crescent.

 Quibaree Park also has a water fountain providing free drinking water.